-Understanding Fast-Tracking Attacks in Second Life
+Understanding Fast-Tracking Attacks in Second Life: A Guide to Anti-Griefing

 In **Second Life**, "**Fast-Tracking**" attacks refer to techniques where an attacker moves through a protected area at high speeds to bypass security systems, exploiting the limitations of LSL's detection mechanisms like llSensor